What You Need to Know

 Confessions & Spiritual Advice

 Fr.
-Jarrod has resumed offering confessions and spiritual advice Monday through Thursday from 11:30 a.m. to noon and 3:30 to 4:45 p.m. (in the confessional area).
+Jarrod has resumed offering confessions and spiritual advice Monday through Thursday from 11:30 a.m. to noon and 3:30 to 4:45 p.m., as well as Tuesday, Wednesday, and Saturday evenings from 8:00 to 9:00 p.m.

 Liturgy of the Hours